 MEDMR believes the electronic reporting can benefit many in the industry as much as it benefits MEDMR by reducing the amount of key entry required of staff.
-Starting with the 2014 elver season and continuing through 2019 season, the MEDMR required all elver dealers report daily using the "VESL" (formally the "Elver System"), which was created by Bluefin Data LLC.
+Starting with the 2014 elver season and continuing through 2020 season, the MEDMR required all elver dealers report daily using the "VESL" (formally the "Elver System"), which was created by Bluefin Data LLC.
 The MEDMR required VESL to be used to record and report all harvester to dealer transactions.
-In 2015 through 2019, the Elver System and VESL also tracked dealer to dealer transactions.
+In 2015 through 2020, the Elver System and VESL also tracked dealer to dealer transactions.
 The MEDMR paid for and supplied each dealer with an Elver System or VESL (starting in 2017) program and swipe card reader and training.
-There was a total of 16 buying stations that could have purchased directly from harvesters in 2019, 36 in 2018, 24 in 2017, 22 in 2016 and 27 in 2015.
+There was a total of 18 buying stations that could have purchased directly from harvesters in 2020, 16 in 2019, 36 in 2018, 24 in 2017, 22 in 2016 and 27 in 2015.
 Starting in September 2016 MEDMR required that all sea urchin dealers use eDR Mobile (created through collaborative effort with MEDMR, MADMF, ACCSP, NOAA GARFO and HarborLight Software) to purchase sea urchins directly from harvesters.
-During the 2018 - 2019 season, 12 dealer locations were set up and required to use swipe card technology to purchase sea urchins from licensed harvesters.
-That number remained unchanged from 2017-2018 and down slightly from the 15 that were set up for the 2016 - 2017 season.
-While the initial roll-out for the first two seasons did not come without glitches, the rollout for the 2018-2019 season was very smooth.
+During the 2019 - 2020 season, 11 dealer locations were set up and required to use swipe card technology to purchase sea urchins from licensed harvesters.
+This figure is down slightly from the 12 sea urchin dealers that reported through eDR Mobile for the 2018-2019 and 2017-2018 seasons.
+A total of 15 that were set up for the 2016 - 2017season.
+While the initial roll-out for the first two seasons did not come without glitches, the rollout for the past two seasons (2019-2020 and 2018-2019) were very smooth.
 The use of the swipe cards in the elver and sea urchin fishery has eliminated the need of MEDMR staff to manually enter approximately 10,000 transactions between both fisheries each year while also providing staff with the most up to date data available.
 Dealers were required to report daily which allowed the MEDMR to monitor each harvester's individual quota (elver only) and the overall quota (elver only).
-For the past two sea urchin seasons the MEDMR was able to utilize eDR mobile to allow for harvesters to pick which days they fished based off a pre-determined calendar of fishing days.
+For the past three sea urchin seasons the MEDMR was able to utilize eDR mobile to allow for harvesters to pick which days they fished based off a pre-determined calendar of fishing days.
 It was the hope to make this fishery safer for all involved by allowing harvesters to stay home on bad weather days.